linode/docs/docs/guides/databases/couchdb/how-to-install-couchdb-on-ubuntu-2004/index.md

 - '[Cluster Set Up](https://docs.couchdb.org/en/latest/setup/cluster.html)'
 ---

 *CouchDB* is a non-relational, or "NoSQL" database designed with scalability and a more trouble-free experience in mind.
-CouchDB is programmed in Erlang, which boasts a highly-scalable concurrency model and fault tolerance.
+CouchDB is programmed in Erlang, which boasts a highly scalable concurrency model and fault tolerance.
 CouchDB capitalizes on both of these features to ensure production databases run with fewer interruptions, regardless of changes in request volumes and inevitable performance potholes.

 CouchDB uses HTTP APIs and JSON documents which are intended to be more intuitive and to integrate more simply into web and mobile applications.
 Its use of JSON documents makes it highly flexible and able to accommodate a wide variety of needs.

-This guides shows you how to install CouchDB on Ubuntu 20.04.
+This guide shows you how to install CouchDB on Ubuntu 20.04.
 At the end of this guide, there is a link to a subsequent guide for getting started using CouchDB and understanding its concepts.

 ## Before You Begin